 Metal roofs are considered a long-term investment.
 They increase a home’s overall value and minimize maintenance costs.
 Metal roofs typically come with a 30-50-year warranty too.
 As a result, homeowners enjoy peace of mind.

 Our roofing company deals with several types of metal roofing.
 We have you covered from steel to aluminum and even classic tin roofs.
 Now, let’s look at a few of the most popular types in more detail.

 Steel is traditionally recognized for its durability and strength.
 It has long been one of the most common materials used on commercial buildings and residential sites.

 The creation of steel itself is an energy-intensive process.
 But based on its availability today, most of the steel we now use is made from recycled materials.

 In fact, steel is one of the most recycled materials on the planet, making it a very eco-friendly material.

 When you compare steel to other materials, it’s also very cost-efficient.
 It’s often priced lower than metals, such as aluminum, zinc, and copper.

-Aluminum roofing is also made of recycled materials but is more lightweight than a steel roof.
+Aluminum roofing is made of recycled materials but is more lightweight than a steel roof.
 It’s also highly pliable and incredibly long-lasting and is made out of recycled materials like old soda cans.

 This metal looks great when it’s painted.
 Aluminum is one of the lightest metals used for roofing.
 Although its strength-to-weight ratio is among the most powerful of the “common” metals.